Handling Contributions

 Whether you use donation tracking software, spreadsheets, or paper...understanding when to issue receipts and when not to, is knowledge every finance person in your church should have.

-The book: Charitable Contributions will take you step-by-step through the strict guidelines for donations of automobiles, boats, and planes...and what you must give your donors for donations of property over $500.
+The Donation Guidelines Package will take you step-by-step through the strict guidelines for donations of automobiles, boats, and planes...and what you must give your donors for donations of property over $500 and over $5000.
+It will also help with contributions collected at church events such as: bazaars, banquets, actions, etc.

 Featured Products...